What are the Characteristics of Operations Research?

 • Queuing Theory – Examines lines and delays to refine service delivery.

-• Game Theory – Helps in strategic decision-making in competitive environments.
+• Game Theory - Assists in the making of strategic decisions in competitive situations.

 Interdisciplinary Approach